Teaching activities according to CELTA: reading, listening and writing

-First of all, we should bear in mind, that no matter what skill we are working with (speaking, writing, listening or reading) warming the students up for the upcoming session is the first step to take.
-This ensures that the learners are prepared in the frame of the topic and will be ready to dive into it at later stages of the lesson.
-Here are a couple of ideas that we can use to create a context for, let’s say, a reading section about “Travelling”.
+First of all, we should bear in mind that no matter what skill we are working with (speaking, writing, listening or reading) warming the students up for the upcoming session is the first step to take.
+This ensures that the learners familiarise themselves with the topic and are ready to dive into it at later stages of the lesson.

-Draw a spider’s gram and ask the students to brainstorm on what associations they have with the word “travelling”.
+Draw a spider diagram and ask the students to brainstorm the associations they have with the word “travelling”.
 Elicit at least 8 ideas.
-Below is a sample of a spider’s gram my students had come up with.
+Below is a sample of a spidergram my students had come up with.

-- Tell about an adventure you had while travelling.
+• Tell me about an adventure you had while travelling.

 This will also get the students warmed up for the topic and will let them have speaking practice right in the beginning of the class.